 \section{Abstract}

 A popular natural language processing task decades ago, word alignment has been dominated until recently by GIZA++, a statistical method based on the 30-year-old IBM models.
-Though recent years have finally seen Giza++ performance bested, the new methods primarily rely on large machine translation models, massively multilingual language models, or supervision from Giza++ alignments itself.
-We introduce Embedding-Enhanced Giza++, and outperform Giza++ without any of the aforementioned factors.
-Taking advantage of monolingual embedding space geometry of the source and target language only, we exceed Giza++'s performance in every tested scenario for three languages.
-In the lowest-resource scenario of only 500 lines of bitext, we improve performance over Giza++ by 10.9 AER.
-Our method scales\textemdash monotonically outperforming Giza++ for all tested scenarios between 500 and 1.9 million lines of bitext.
-Our code will be made publicly available.
+New methods that outperform GIZA++ primarily rely on large machine translation models, massively multilingual language models, or supervision from GIZA++ alignments itself.
+We introduce Embedding-Enhanced GIZA++, and outperform GIZA++ without any of the aforementioned factors.
+Taking advantage of monolingual embedding spaces of source and target language only, we exceed GIZA++'s performance in every tested scenario for three languages pairs.
+In the lowest-resource setting, we outperform GIZA++ by 8.5, 10.9, and 12 AER for Ro-En, De-En, and En-Fr, respectively.
+We release our code at \url{https://github.com/kellymarchisio/ee-giza}.